 We’d like your help with this award.
-In honor of our long time and founding co-chair, Marie Zorniak, who passed away unexpectedly last June, we’re starting a new award, the Marie Zorniak: Heritage from the Heart Award.
+In honor of our long time and founding co-chair, Marie Zorniak, who passed away unexpectedly June 2018, we’re awarding a new award, the Marie Zorniak: Heritage from the Heart Award.
 She was one of the driving forces of our Fair, and her special passion as an educator was to help kids who might not have seen their own potential.

 We’d like to give the award to a a study who displays enthusiasm for Canadian Heritage and History; who has a personal connection to or a passion for their topic; who may have overcome adversity or challenges to create an exemplary project; and who takes a piece of Canada’s story and makes it their own.